Expanding Medicare to Include Dental: A Path to Better Oral Health in Nursing Facilities

 A Healthy Mouth for Every Body, led by HRSA’s Office of Special Health Initiatives, raises awareness about the connection between oral health and overall health.
 The website addresses oral health care for babies and young children.
 Learn more about oral health and pregnancy and oral health and nutrition.

-Wyoming Medicaid Increases Dental Codes
+Wyoming Medicaid Dental fee schedule

 This website is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of awards to the State Office of Rural Health, the Wyomlng Primary Care Office (PCO), the Medicare Flexibility (Flex) Program and the Small Rural Hospital Improvement Program (SHIP).
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRSA.gov.